The 25 Best Appetizers to Bring to a Party, from Crowd-Pleasing Dips to Make-Ahead Snacks

 • Serves: 12

-Garden focaccia is a forever trend in my book, because homemade bread is always totally impressive (especially when it doubles as edible art).
+Garden focaccia is a forever trend in my book, because homemade bread is always totally impressive, especially when it doubles as an edible masterpiece.
 “It’s delicious as is with a little bit of Parmesan and flaky sea salt, but if you want to kick it up a notch, you can add edible flowers to the top and everyone will think you’re the bee’s knees,” McDowell advises.

 25. Five-Minute Bean Salad